krzysztofj1234567890/computer-science-basics-tutorials/azure/azure_messaging.md

 __Job__ or __Commands__: someone gives a job to do to somebody and you expect them to do it (purchase order, delivery order).
 Happens exactly once.
 Measure progress.
 There is a contract.

 __Events__: has happened already.
-Facts and events streams (observations) or reports in state changes.
+Facts (image uploaded) and events streams (observations) or reports in state changes.
 Usually take an aggregation of events (sensor measurements) over time and act on it.

 Events travel through many services / software components.
 The middleware (standarization) should have some way to move the same event.